filviu/blog/content/posts/2011/2011-05-17-shrink-resize-a-lvm-volume.md

 [ccNe_bash]
 lvreduce -L -435G /dev/vgname/volume
 [/ccNe_bash]
-Let&#8217;s put whatever was left for safety to use (grow back the file system to the full volume size):
+Let's put whatever was left for safety to use (grow back the file system to the full volume size):
 [ccNe_bash]
 resize2fs /dev/vgname/volume
 [/ccNe_bash]
-Just to be on the safe side let&#8217;s check the filesystem for errors.
+Just to be on the safe side let's check the filesystem for errors.
 [ccNe_bash]
 e2fsck -f /dev/vgname/volume
 [/ccNe_bash]
 If you, like me, have resized the root than now you should reboot, otherwise simply mount back the volume and enjoy the free space by creating new volumes.

 <span style="color: #ff0000"><strong>Remember!
-I resized a test environment, which didn&#8217;t matter if it went away.
+I resized a test environment, which didn't matter if it went away.
 If you resize a production system (or anything else with useful data on it) remeber to BACKUP!</strong></span>